vinguthh/address-form-sdk-js-fork/README.md

       region="AMAZON_LOCATION_REGION"
       onSubmit={async (getData) => {
         // Get form data with intendedUse parameter
-        // Use "Storage" if you plan to store/cache the results
+        // Use "SingleUse" for one-time display only
-        // Use "SingleUse" for one-time display only const data = await getData({ intendedUse: "SingleUse" });
+        // Use "Storage" if you plan to store/cache the results - makes an extra API call to grant storage rights const data = await getData({ intendedUse: "SingleUse" });
         console.log(data);
       }}